2017 Indianapolis 500

 The 2017 Indianapolis 500 (branded as the 101st Running of the Indianapolis 500 presented by PennGrade Motor Oil for sponsorship reasons) was a Verizon IndyCar Series race held on Sunday May 28, 2017, at the Indianapolis Motor Speedway in Speedway, Indiana, United States.
 The race was the premier event and the sixth race of the 2017 Verizon IndyCar Series season.

 Despite a threatening weather forecast in the days leading up to the event, the race ran its scheduled distance of 200 laps (500 miles) and was won by Japanese driver Takuma Sato of Andretti Autosport.
 Sato, who also finished on the podium at the 2004 U.S. Grand Prix on the road course at Indianapolis, became the first Asian driver to win the Indianapolis 500.
+Sato assumed the lead with six laps to go and held off Hélio Castroneves over the final fifteen miles.

 Two violent crashes occurred during the month, involving Sébastien Bourdais (during time trials) and Scott Dixon (during the race), respectively.
 Bourdais suffered a broken pelvis and other injuries, forcing him to sit out the event, while Dixon suffered a minor ankle injury.

 Alexander Rossi entered the race as the defending champion.
 The event also featured Fernando Alonso, the first active Formula One World Championship driver to contest the race since Teo Fabi in 1984.
 Alonso was voted Rookie of the Year, having led 27 laps before retiring in the closing stages of the race.

 The month of May activities formally began on May 13 with the fourth running of the IndyCar Grand Prix on the combined road course.
 Practice for the Indianapolis 500 began on May 15, and time trials were held on May 20–21.
 Scott Dixon, the 2008 winner, won the pole position, his third career Indy pole.
 Dixon's qualifying speed of 232.164 mph was the fastest pole speed since 1996.
 Carb Day—the traditional final day of practice, as well as the annual Pit Stop Challenge and Indy Lights Freedom 100, were held on May 26.
 Support races featuring the Road to Indy were also held during the month.